 provides and enters into the state’s case management system a minimum of one WIOA participatory service per quarter for the duration of program participation.

+Customer Declination

 NLF: Boards must ensure that Workforce Solutions Office staff members complete the Trade Adjustment Assistance Coenrollment Declination Form (Attachment 1) if a trade-affected worker declines coenrollment.
 Workforce Solutions Office staff must file the form in the TAA participant’s case management file.

+NLF: Boards must ensure that, when completing TAA applications for trade-affected workers who decline WIOA Dislocated Worker services and coenrollment, Workforce Solutions Office staff members select the following fields of the TAA program application’s Eligibility Summary tab in WorkInTexas.com:

+Referred to WIOA staff for possible coenrollment–No

+Individual has declined WIOA coenrollment–Yes

+NLF: Boards must ensure that Workforce Solutions Office staff members do not document declination of coenrollment in the WorkInTexas.com TAA program application unless a customer has completed and signed the Trade Adjustment Assistance Coenrollment Declination Form.

-––NLF: Boards must ensure that every quarter Workforce Solutions Office staff provides the state office a record of trade-affected workers who declined or were ineligible for coenrollment.
+NLF: Boards must ensure that every quarter Workforce Solutions Office staff provides the state office a record of trade-affected workers who declined or were ineligible for coenrollment.
 The notification should be in an Excel spreadsheet that includes the trade-affected worker’s:

 last name;

-TWIST ID; and
+WorkInTexas.com State ID; and

 reason for ineligibility or declination.